THE SCHOLARSHIP APPLICATION DEADLINE HAS PASSED. Good luck to all applicants!

 The Northern Secondary School Foundation (“NSSF”) has, as one of its key responsibilities, the selection and/or consideration of recipients of numerous student scholarships and awards, based on the criteria submitted by our donors.
 As well, NSSF funds and oversees a NSSF Students’ Choice Award based on students’ input.
 The NSSF Board of Directors is solely responsible for the selection of the award winners of five (5) scholarships; namely the Jim W. Davidson, NSSF Award of Recognition , Kris Risk Sportsperson Award, Dale R. Callender President’s Award of Merit, and the Bob and Marylee Milne Spirit Award.
 Each of these scholarships requires that a specific application form be completed for each award.
 The application forms for each of these may be downloaded and can be found at the end of the description of each scholarship listed below.
 The recipients of the sixteen (16) remaining awards (described below) are selected by teachers, academic departments and/or the administration with input from the applicants themselves.
 NSSF oversees and administers these.
 To be considered for these awards, the NSSF encourages applicants to download and submit the NSSF General Scholarship and Award Consideration Form.
 With respect to the NSSF Students’ Choice Award, students nominate a staff member who has made a significant contribution to their student experience at Northern and the NSSF Board of Directors selects the staff recipient based on their review of the students’ submissions.
 The NSSF Students’ Choice Award Nomination Form is available online.
 Hard copies will be distributed in the Student Council Election day ballot envelopes each May.
 All applications may either be emailed to firstname.lastname@example.org or submitted in hard copy to the NSSF mailbox in the staff mailroom directly in front of the Principal’s office.

-The deadline for submission of all applications will be announced soon.
+The deadline for submission of all applications is April 30, 2019.